greenhamsam/slate/source/includes/_users.md

 # Users

+_Update 15 Jan 2019: implemented only in the front-ends_

 We do not store any personal information about our users.

 Every user is given a unique ID when the account is created.

 In the future, users will be able to belong to groups.
 This is not available in our MVP, though, so set all "groups" to "null".

 ## Get All Users